danieloraca/rust-shorts/my-slack/README.md

-# CLI command ro talk to slack
+# CLI command to talk to slack

 ## Get the list of channels